NumEconCopenhagen/projects-2024-kbh-herning/dataproject/README.md

 4. Dataset containing exchange rates between Canadian Dollar and US Dollar (*https://fred.stlouisfed.org/series/AEXCAUS*)
 5. Dataset containing exchange rates between US Dollar and UK Pound Sterling (*https://fred.stlouisfed.org/series/AEXUSUK*)

+contains

+1. dataproject.py file relates to code used in dataproject

+The **results** of the project can be seen from running [dataproject.ipynb](dataproject_2024.ipynb).

 **Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires the following installations:

 ``pip install matplotlib-venn``